Categories

 How eID Verification Improves Client Onboarding for Banks and FinTech

 It can be very time-consuming for individuals or business owners to take time out of their day to visit banks when they prefer to interact with their Financial institutions online.
 In this article, we will discuss the benefits of eIDs and streamlining cross-border transactions and how they can improve the client onboarding process.
 The big challenge for banks and FinTechs is to verify documents to prevent fake and stolen when onboarding new clients.
-This challenge is common across mortgage, auto lending, or purchases that you may need to start a new business.
+This challenge is common across mortgages, auto lending, or purchases that you may need to start a new business.

 Customers who work night shifts can find the limited opening hours of the bank and other financial institutions frustrating.
 Let’s say you want to sign a document, but you work during the opening hours of the banks.
 This presents a real challenge and the way to solve it is through more online services.